 - Friday – Follow a few of your customers who are on Twitter (or connect with them on LinkedIn if you prefer) and share a relevant article.

-Hopefully, this post has spurred your thinking about how to incorporate content creation into your marketing mix.
+Hopefully, this post has spurred your thinking about how to incorporate business content marketing into your marketing mix.
 The final post in this series looks at how content marketing contributes to leads and sales conversion.